sam-rice/reading-room-ui/README.md

 Notes:

 - Running this project locally requires local installations of [Node and npm](https://nodejs.org/en).
-- Since the project is actively being developed, the UI is currently configured to connect to a locally-hosted instance of the project's Java API.
-You can either follow the [installation instructions](https://github.com/sam-rice/reading-room-api?tab=readme-ov-file#local-setup-instructions) to install and run the API locally, or switch the `API_BASE_URL` variable in `/utilities/constants.ts` to connect to the deployed version of the API.

 1. Clone this repository to your machine.
 2. `cd` into the top level of the project repository from the command line and install project dependencies by running `npm i`.